sitatec/vad/README.md

 #### - **`startListening`**
   Starts the VAD with configurable parameters.
+  Notes:
-  Note: The sample rate is fixed at 16kHz, which means one frame is equal to 1536 samples or 96ms.
+   - The sample rate is fixed at 16kHz, which means when using legacy model with default frameSamples value, one frame is equal to 1536 samples or 96ms.
+   - For Silero VAD v5 model, frameSamples must be set to 512 samples unlike the previous version, so one frame is equal to 32ms.
+   - `model` parameter can be set to 'legacy' or 'v5' to use the respective VAD model.
+Default is 'legacy'.
+   - `baseAssetPath` and `onnxWASMBasePath` are the default paths for the VAD JavaScript library and onnxruntime WASM files respectively.
+You can change them if you have your own hosting.
+Only applicable for the Web platform.

 ```dart
 void startListening({